 - The module covers advanced topics in interaction design, focusing on the design of mobile and ubiquitous computing technologies.
 A central theme is how to design technologies to meet people's need

 - Learning Outcomes

-The ability to reflect critically on design issues associated with interactive systems.
+- The ability to reflect critically on the appropriateness of different interaction design methods

-- The module is separated into three distinct, but related sections:
+The module is separated into three related streams:

-This series of lectures will introduce students to work on technologies that go "beyond the desktop", such as multi-touch surfaces, ambient devices, mobile devices and situated displays.
+This series of lectures will introduce students to work on ubiquitous computing systems technologies that go "beyond the desktop", such as multi-touch surfaces, ambient devices, mobile devices and situated displays.
 A key focus will be on approaches to understanding the domains where these technologies are used, prototyping and evaluation approaches.

 Method of Instruction:

 Lecture presentations with associated practical activities.